Best Temples to visit in Bangkok

 Wat Arun Temple of Dawn Bangkok

 Wat Arun – Temple of Dawn is a really impressive temple located on the western side of the Chao Praya River, diagnoally across from Wat Pho.
-The impressive main spire of Wat Arun is 70 meters tall and can be viewed from many parts of the river.
-Entrance fee into Wat Arun is only 50 Baht.
+The impressive main prang / sprire of Wat Arun is 70 meters tall and can be viewed from many parts of the river.
+This prang represents Mount Meru which is in the centre of the universe according to Buddhist cosmology.
+Entrance fee into Wat Arun is 100 Baht *as at Oct 2024.
 Open daily from 8am – 5.30pm.
 At night time Wat Arun is lit up by lights so an impressive site from the opposite side of the river.
-You can catch a ferry across to Wat Arun from the ferry terminal right in front of Sapphan Taksin BTS Skytrain station.
+You can catch a ferry across to Wat Arun from the Sathorn Pier ferry terminal right in front of Sapphan Taksin BTS Skytrain station.
+The Hop On Hop Off Ferry service leaves from Sathorn Pier.
+A one way ticket from Sathorn Pier to Wat Arun will cost 40 Baht or you can pay 150 Baht for a one day pass.

 The Biggest Golden Buddha in Bangkok